oktaytuncay/Kubernetes/kubernetes.md

 If you select the required type, which is the first row, the scheduler will mandate that the pod be placed on a node with the given affinity rules.

-If it cannot the find one, the pod will not be scheduled, this type will be used in cases where the placement of the pod is crucial.
+If it cannot find one, the pod will not be scheduled, this type will be used in cases where the placement of the pod is crucial.
 If a matching node does not exist, the pod will not be scheduled.

 But let's say the pod placement is less important than running the workload itself.

 In that case, we could set it to preferred and in cases where a matching node is not found, the scheduler will simply ignore no definitive rules and place the pod on any available node.

-Thus is a way of telling scheduler, ***try the best to place the pod on matching node, but if you really cannot find one, just place is anywhere.***
+This is a way of telling the scheduler, ***try the best to place the pod on the matching node, but if you really cannot find one, just place is anywhere.***

 **DuringExecution :** is the state where a pod has been running and a change is made in the environment that affects node affinity, such as a change in the label of a node.